dqkqd/easy-recipes/readme.md

 * Set `VITE_FORCE_CONVERT_URL=false`.
 * Change `VITE_API_HOST` with backend external ip address.
 * Change `VITE_AUTH0_CALLBACK_URL` with frontend external ip address.
+* Rebuild your docker file again to take the new effect.

-Then, go to your auth0 application setting and change Callback URL with the same value as `VITE_AUTH0_CALLBACK_URL`.
+* Go to your auth0 application setting and change Callback URL with the same value as `VITE_AUTH0_CALLBACK_URL`.

+After that you need to rollout backend and frontend pods to make sure it has the newest setting.

 ## Roles and permissions